kubis-ai/infrastructure/README.md

 terraform apply
 ```

 2. Right now the state associated with the remote backend resources is stored locally.
-Open the file `global.main.tf` and add a Terraform configuration block
+Open the file `global/main.tf` and add a Terraform configuration block

 ```
 terraform {